10up/classifai/README.md

 ### 3. Enable specific Language Processing features

 * Choose to add the ability to generate excerpts.
+* Choose to add the ability to generate titles.
-* If excerpt generation is configured, set the other options as needed.
+* Set the other options as needed.
 * Save changes and ensure a success message is shown.
 An error will show if API authentication fails.

-### 4. Edit a content type that has excerpts enabled
+### 4. Edit a content type to test enabled features

-* Edit (or create) an item that supports excerpts.
+* To test excerpt generation, edit (or create) an item that supports excerpts.
 Note: only the block editor is supported.
 * Ensure this item has content saved.
-* Open the Excerpt panel in the sidebar and click on `Generate Excerpt`
+* Open the Excerpt panel in the sidebar and click on `Generate Excerpt`.
+* To test title generation, edit (or create) an item that supports titles.
+Note: only the block editor is supported.
+* Ensure this item has content saved.
+* Open the Summary panel in the sidebar and click on `Generate titles`.

 ## Set Up Image Processing (via Microsoft Azure)